News and Initiatives

 Scholarships Available for Executive Programs

-The Fund provides scholarships for ACHE's Senior Executive and Executive programs.
-In multi-day sessions in June, August and October, the Senior Executive and Executive programs equip the next generation of executives with essential management and operational skills to move into more senior leadership positions.
+The Fund provides scholarships for ACHE's Senior Executive and Executive Programs.
+In multi-day sessions in June, August and October, the Senior Executive and Executive Programs equip the next generation of executives with essential management and operational skills to move into more senior leadership positions.
 Scholarships are designed for those whose organizations may lack the resources to fully fund their tuition.
-To date, the Fund for Innovation has provided 75 Executive and Senior Executive Program scholarships.
+To date, the Fund for Innovation has provided 128 Executive and Senior Executive Program scholarships.
 Scholarships are underwritten in part by Toshiba America Medical Systems, Inc.

 Your Contributions Matter

-Since its inception, the Fund for Innovation in Healthcare Leadership has received donations from more than 1,700 contributors.
-You can learn more about the healthcare leaders who supported the Fund on our Contributors page (PDF).
+Since its inception, the Fund for Innovation in Healthcare Leadership has received donations from more than 2,000 contributors.
+You can learn more about the healthcare leaders who supported the Fund on our Contributors page.

 The Fund is supported by voluntary contributions to the Foundation of the American College of Healthcare Executives.
 It is only through your support that we can develop programs and provide scholarships for our future leaders.